egnrse/pacpak/README.md

 - S\[s|u\] (search packages|upgrade)
 - Si    (package information (from online?))
 - R\[s|n\] (remove: also dependecies|remove config files)
+- deal with fullnames of operations (eg. --query)
 - cache for `flatpak list|info` (paths?) to speed things up

 - (and maybe rewrite this in rust or c or sth, to gain much needed speed ups [might be having to little time for that though])